Confederate Heritage Fund

 victory for Southern heritage groups that has increased

 their political clout, as was recently seen in Riley’s

 Confederate Memorial Day remarks, in which he openly

 praised Confederate Veterans and encouraged more

-left wing of the Republican Party, had recommended that
+the left wing of the Republican Party, had recommended

-days off at Christmas and Thanksgiving, in addition to the
+paid days off at Christmas and Thanksgiving, in addition

-off to save Alabama money, he would not have granted
+time off to save Alabama money, he would not have

-these extra 2 days off for State employees," commented
+granted these extra 2 days off for State employees,"

 "We find the Governor's reasoning hypocritical."